Special Education BSEd(Adapted Curriculum)/Special Education MEd(Adapted Curriculum and Autism)

 Admission to Program

-The B.S.Ed. in Special Education Adapted Curriculum follows a cohort model with students beginning in the fall semester each year.
-Applying to the B.S.Ed./M.Ed. pathway means applying to join a cohort and indicating interest in the B.S.Ed./M.Ed.
+The B.S.Ed. in Special Education (Adapted Curriculum) follows a cohort model with students beginning in the Fall semester each year.
+Applying to the B.S.Ed./M.Ed. pathway will require you to join a cohort and indicate your interest in the B.S.Ed./M.Ed.
 Double Dawg pathway on the cohort application.
-Applications are accepted and reviewed on a rolling basis during each spring semester until cohorts reach capacity.
+Applications are accepted and reviewed on a rolling basis during each Spring semester until cohorts reach capacity.

-All students admitted to the pathway are required to have a GAPSC pre-service certificate prior to taking EDSE 4440: Practicum in Special Education.
+All students admitted to the pathway are required to have a GAPSC pre-service certificate prior to taking EDSE 4441, 4442, and 4443: Practicum in Special Education.

 Curriculum